Estimated reading time: 17 minutes

-- Put all DVD’s, CD’s, Laptops, Cell Phone’s etc. out of sight.
+- Put all DVDs, CDs, Laptops, Cell Phones, etc. out of sight.

 - Have an open house volunteer inside with a realtor or yourself if FSBO.

-- What if a potential buyer knocks over one of those ambience candles you lit to make the room look cozy and inviting and sets your house on fire?
+- What if a potential buyer knocks over one of those ambiance candles you lit to make the room look cozy and inviting and sets your house on fire?
 Will your insurance cover it?

-- What if you leave a plate of food or snacks out and someone chokes and dies?
+- What if you leave a plate of food or snacks out, and someone chokes and dies?
 Can you be sued?

 - What if someone injures themselves while viewing your property during an open house?

-That depends on how comfortable you are with it but there’s far more work involved other than inviting people into your home to view it especially when open house theft is on the rise.
+That depends on how comfortable you are with it, but there’s far more work involved than inviting people into your home to view it especially when open house theft is on the rise.

 There’s always a buyer somewhere.

-Have you ever had an open house theft happen to you?
+Discussion Question: Have you ever had an open house theft happen to you?